josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

     return df
 ```

-I do a few things here, like converting 'Not a Number (nan)' values with empty values, among other things.
+I do a few things here after loading the CSV into a Dataframe:
+* Converting 'Not a Number (nan)' values with empty values, among other things.
+* Drop rows for runners that did not reach floor 86.
+Make the analysis easier
+* Convert strings into native data types like integers, timestamps
+* A few entries did not have the gender defined.
+That affected other fields like 'gender_position'.
+To avoid distortions, these were filled with the median.
+* The BIB number is unique for each runner, so that became the new DataFrame index

-Quickly things got a little bit complicated as I started writing code to answer questions.
+Quickly things got a little bit complicated as I started writing more code to answer questions.
 That is the right moment to write unit tests:

 > The unittest unit testing framework was originally inspired by JUnit and has a similar flavor as major unit testing frameworks in other languages.
 It supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests from the reporting framework.